2600hz/monster-ui/docs/codingStandards.md

 ##### Naming

 We use the camel case naming convention for our variables and functions in javascript.
+Acronyms, such as "URL", should be treated as common words and therefore follow the camel case notation.

 Example:
 ```
 {
 	myFunction: function(myParameter) {
-		var myVariable = myParameter;
+		var myVariable = myParameter,
+		    parseUrl = function(urlParser) { /* ... */ };
 		// Some code...
 	}
 }